Boccca2014/CodeGra.de/docs/user/codeviewer.rst

 Optionally it can also show suggested changes by the teacher, or generated files.

-Files indicated with ``diff`` have a teacher revision (optionally created with the `filesystem <https://fs-docs.codegra.de>`__).
+Files indicated with ``diff`` have a teacher revision (created with the `filesystem <https://fs-docs.codegra.de>`__).
 If available, the teacher's revision can be viewed by expanding the Teacher revision tree.
 Files that were not changed by the teacher have a slightly faded color, to make it easier to spot which files have changed.

 When a teacher revision is available, there is also a Teacher diff category in the file browser, which can be used to view a line-by-line diff of the files